Erfaniaa/mini-hummingbot/README.md

 A lightweight, minimalist trading bot for PancakeSwap on BSC (Binance Smart Chain).
 Inspired by the popular [Hummingbot](https://hummingbot.org/) project, **mini-hummingbot** provides a simplified but powerful CLI for automated trading strategies.

+**⚡ Zero hassle setup**: No Docker, no complex configurations.
+Just `pip install` and you're ready to trade in under 2 minutes.

 ---

 ## 🐦 What is Hummingbot?